yochaigal/cairn/resources/monsters/bat-vampire.md

 # Bat, Vampire

-3 HP, 6 STR, 14 DEX,  bite (d8)
+3 HP, 6 STR, 14 DEX, 3 WIL, bite (d8)

-- Large, nocturnal mammals that feed on the blood of their victims.
+- Large, nocturnal mammals that feed on live blood.
-- Unaffected by darkness or blinding effects.
-Loud noises and holy rituals may frighten them.
+- Use echolocation to navigate.
+Fear loud noises.
-- **Critical Damage**: Recovers full STR and HP if the target has blood.
+- **Critical Damage**: Target is infected by disease and are _deprived_ without specialist healing.